 What is the definition of Customer Success Management?

-Across the SaaS B2B sector, the choice is becoming clear.
+For any business that depends upon continuing income streams from its customers, the choice is becoming clear.
 You either actively manage your customer relationships as strategic portfolio assets, or you effectively cede control over them and your company’s future to chance and/or the competition.
 Customer acquisition is only the very first step in what must be a long-term, scientifically engineered, and professionally directed strategy.

 The Mission of a Customer Success Team